Plutonomicon/cardano-transaction-lib/doc/blockfrost.md

 The users can now run CTL contracts just by providing a Blockfrost API key and some ADA for the Contract to consume.

+For testing, we offer an automated test engine that allows to run with Blockfrost any test suite that was meant to be run on a [Plutip](./plutip-testing.md) cluster.

 ## Setting up a Blockfrost-powered test suite

 Public Blockfrost instances have endpoints for different networks.
 By default, the test suite is configured to run on `preview`.

-The configuration is stored in environment variables defined in [`test/blockfrost.env` file](../test/blockfrost.env).
+The configuration is stored in environment variables defined in [`test/blockfrost.env` file](../test/blockfrost.env), or a similar one in your project if it is initialized from the template.

-Here's how to make this configuration ready for use:
+Here's how to populate this configuration file to be ready for use:

 ### 1. Getting an API key

-Go to https://blockfrost.io to generate a new API key and specify it as `BLOCKFROST_API_KEY`
+Go to https://blockfrost.io to generate a new API key and specify it as `BLOCKFROST_API_KEY` in the config.

 ### 2. Generating private keys